jkataja/cfn-foldingathome/README.md

 The template uses G4-type instances with NVIDIA TESLA GPUs.
 Please only deploy it on accounts where you have the permissions to do so.

+The template installs the following software:

+ - Ubuntu 18.04 LTS
+ - NVidia CUDA 10.02
+ - Folding@home client 7.5.1

+Folding@home client is started automatically after instance initialization is complete.
+Client runs until the template is removed, auto scaling group is scaled in or spot instance is reclaimed.
+The template bids 100% of on-demand price and instances are unlikely to be reclaimed.
+Spot instance pricing varies: expect approximately 60-70% discount for G4 instance type.

 WIP Please check whether the solution works for you.

 ## Usage